Covariant raises $40 million to bring robots to low-tech industries

 Robotics manufacturer ABB signed a partnership with Covariant in February, following a picking and sorting test held by ABB last year in which Covariant outperformed 20 other systems.
 In March, Covariant and robot maker Knapp signed a partnership to release a picking robot solution.

-Covariant has primarily deployed robots in warehouses with high levels of automation, but the funding will be used to expand the company’s footprint to go into warehouse environments with low rates of automation, or where work is done entirely with human labor today.
+Covariant has primarily deployed robots in warehouses with high levels of automation, but the funding will be used to expand the company’s footprint to include warehouse environments with low rates of automation, or where work is done entirely with human labor today.

 Covariant CEO Peter Chen told VentureBeat examples of low automation industries include mail and parcel delivery, with companies like UPS or the U.S. Postal Service.

-“There are a lot of tasks where grasping is the first step in robotic manipulation, but it’s one of the many steps in other use cases that we’re looking into tackling and that obviously go beyond just the logistics supply chain industry, like going to manufacturing, recycling, agriculture — these are places where people still use their hands a lot to do very repetitive kinds of tasks,” Chen told VentureBeat in a phone interview.
+“There are a lot of tasks where grasping is the first step in robotic manipulation, but it’s one of the many steps in other use cases that we’re looking into tackling and that obviously go beyond just the logistics supply chain industry, like going to manufacturing, recycling, agriculture.
+These are places where people still use their hands a lot to do very repetitive kinds of tasks,” Chen told VentureBeat in a phone interview.

 A series of studies MIT economists released this week found that robotics are most prevalent in four manufacturing industries.
-The study also found that robots replace on average 3.3 jobs, but that businesses that move quickly to robot adoption can add employees to their payroll.
+The study also found that robots replace on average 3.3 jobs but businesses that move quickly to adopt robots can also add employees to their payroll.

-Since learning that the same core principles are necessary for sorting ecommerce items in warehouses as for other industrial applications, Chen expects Covariant will begin to develop robotic systems for more than tasks like loading and unloading boxes.
+Since learning that the core principles behind sorting ecommerce items in warehouses apply to other industrial applications, Chen expects Covariant will begin to develop robotic systems that go beyond tasks like loading and unloading boxes.

 “Even though we have seen our robots operating in high-automation warehouses doing order picking and packing orders for consumers, the underlying technology is a lot more extensible than that, and that’s the key thing that we look to bring more to markets with our partners and solve more additional use cases,” Chen said.

-Chen said Covariant has seen increased usage from clients interested in avoiding supply chain disruption.
-Since the start of the pandemic, Chen said, clients want robots for consistency and reliability or to avoid a slowdown in case of new shelter-in-place orders in the future.
+He said Covariant has recently seen increased usage from clients hoping to avoid supply chain disruption.
+Since the start of the pandemic, Chen said, clients want robots for consistency and reliability or to avoid a slowdown in case of shelter-in-place orders in the future.

-“What COVID-19 has shown us is some of the vulnerabilities and weaknesses in the supply chain, and now, ‘How can we invest in the next generation of robotics to help us be more resilient?'” he said.
+“What COVID-19 has shown us is some of the vulnerabilities and weaknesses in the supply chain, and now [the question is] ‘How can we invest in the next generation of robotics to help us be more resilient?'” he said.

 In addition to opening up new industries, the funding will also be used to grow the research and engineering teams for the Covariant Brain robotics system.

-The $40 million funding round was led by Index Ventures, with participation from Amplify Partners and Radical Ventures.
+The round was led by Index Ventures, with participation from Amplify Partners and Radical Ventures.
 Index Ventures partner Mike Volpi will join Covariant’s board of directors.

-Covariant was founded in September 2017 and is based in Berkeley, California with plans to move to nearby Emeryville in the weeks ahead.
+Covariant was founded in September 2017 and is based in Berkeley, California, with plans to move to nearby Emeryville in the weeks ahead.

-In other news, last week Covariant cofounder and Berkeley AI Research codirector Pieter Abbeel open-sourced RAD, a module authors say is capable of improving any reinforcement learning algorithm, and published other reinforcement learning work at the ICLR machine learning research conference.
+In other news, last week Covariant cofounder and Berkeley AI Research codirector Pieter Abbeel open-sourced RAD, a module the team says is capable of improving any reinforcement learning algorithm, and published other reinforcement learning work at the ICLR machine learning research conference.